 (Best introduction to hand drumming — $)

 Why it’s great: This kit features 4 modes of play and batteries are included.
 It lights up and also plays melodies, in addition to being lightweight.
-It also encourages development of fine motor skills and hand-eye coordination.
+It also encourages the development of fine motor skills and hand-eye coordination.
 Bongos are an excellent introduction to drumming because of their simplicity and intuitive appeal.
-Kids can use their hands exclusively; no sticks required.
+Kids can use their hands exclusively; no sticks are required.

 Good for: Toddlers 12 months and older.